openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/01-aap-installation-login/assignment.md

 ## **Installing Ansible Automation Platform**

-Login to OpenShift Web Console using admin account.
+Log in to the OpenShift Web Console using the admin account.

 - Go to the OperatorHub and search for the "Ansible Automation Platform" operator.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_search.png?raw=true)

-- Click on Install
+- Click on "Install."

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_install_button2.png?raw=true)

-Once Ansible Automation Platform Operator is installed, you can optionally verify that from CLI by running the command
+Once the Ansible Automation Platform Operator is installed, you can optionally verify so from the CLI by running the command:

 ```
 oc get operators
 ```

-This should have the following output.
+This should produce the following output:

 ```
 NAME                                                                     AGE
 ansible-automation-platform-operator.ansible-automation-platform         25m
 ```

-Finally, you can verify the installation by running
+Finally, you can verify the installation by running:

 ```
 oc get pods -n aap
 ```

-You will get something similar to the following output.
+You will receive something similar to the following output:

 ```
 NAME                                                              READY   STATUS    RESTARTS        AGE